PARCO DELL'APPIA ANTICA

 Visit the Museum of the Walls, located in the San Sebastian Gate.

-The Appia Antica archaeological park manages six sites, all accessible with the same ticket (€12, valid for one week): the Santa Cecilia mausoleum, the Villa dei Quintili-Santa Maria Nova, the Lucrezia Romana Antiquarium, the Capo di Bove complex, the Via Latina tombs (booking required) and the Villa di Sette Bassi (booking required).
+The Appia Antica archaeological park manages six sites that can be accessed with a single ticket: the Santa Cecilia mausoleum, the Villa dei Quintili-Santa Maria Nova, the Lucrezia Romana Antiquarium, the Capo di Bove complex, the Via Latina tombs and the Villa di Sette Bassi.

 Did you know?
 This review was written by our professional authors.